leonstel/leonstel.github.io/recursive_tree_part3.md

 ### Fitting the Pieces

-To wrap up, the tree is now a full grown one with many many features.
+To wrap up, the tree is now a full grown one with many features.
 Whereas traversing and searching trees, if done right, is accompanied with a healthy dose of recursion.
 The most important thing to grasp of this article is the boolean propagation principle so that a leaf is able to communicate efficiently with its children.